LeHuman/CS528/notes.md

 i.e. A passes two inputs, B inputs the index of one of A's inputs, A learns nothing but B learns chosen input

 B send two pubs, one with knows key.
 A encyrpts both and returns.
 B can only decrypt one

+Note: Malicious receivers can generate keys for both pubs that are sent, this deviates from the protocol

+#### Generalize

+For a 1 out of k OT
+Choose k-1 pubs with no keys
+Choose 1 pub with a key

+### Yao's Protocol

+Convert function to boolean circuit

+Generate truth table

+Garbled circuit

+Encrypt truth table, where each gate's inputs and outputs are encrypted

+randomize rows and send to receiver

+Can convert overall truth table to circuit

+#### Against Active Adversaries

+What can they do?

+Sender: encrypt different circuit
+Receiver: report different output

+### Open Source Tools

+First started with Fairpaly, written in Java.
+Only made for two parties

+May tools now that support multiple parties and some can deal with the malicious model